Codecademy/docs/content/general/concepts/what-is-cloud-computing/what-is-cloud-computing.md

 ### Public cloud

 Public clouds are owned and operated by third-party cloud service providers that deliver their computing resources like servers and storage over the Internet.
-Some examples include Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.
+Examples include Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.

 ### Private cloud